 “The US should set out some really big challenges that the current technology cannot solve.
 A resurgence of interest in AI has been inspired, in large part, by stunning advances in deep learning, a technique that uses very large artificial neural networks to learn from data.

 But the approach requires huge quantities of data, and it tends to work only in narrow domains.
-A next set of technologies [is needed] to overcome the limits of deep learning.
+The next set of technologies [is needed] to overcome the limits of deep learning.
 Commercial companies aren’t going to focus on these things,” Lee said to MIT Technology Review.

 It is possibly easy to see as if China is winning the AI race.
 The nation’s vibrant technology industry has ventured into artificial intelligence(AI) at an unprecedented pace.
 Last year, the Chinese government revealed a remarkable plan to boost its AI industry.